General terms and conditions

 Titeca shall inform the client of this by registered post.

-All costs and expenses resulting from the suspension or postponement are payable by the client.
-Titeca is in any case entitled to full payment for the fees and costs related to the works that have already been carried out.
+All costs and charges arising from the suspension or postponement shall be borne by the client.
+Titeca shall in all circumstances be entitled to payment of fees and expenses relating to work already performed.

 6. Rights and obligations of the parties